Solidton Set To Launch Defi Ecosystem With P2P Lending, And More Features

-(MENAFN- GlobeNewsWire - Nasdaq) Solidton is a new, upcoming project that combines decentralized finance (DeFi) and virtual worlds.

-Tokyo, Japan, Aug.
-14, 2024 (GLOBE NEWSWIRE) -- The Solidton (SON) team is excited to announce the upcoming launch of their DeFi ecosystem.
+(MENAFN- Zex PR Wire) Tokyo, Japan, 14th August 2024, ZEX PR WIRE , The Solidton (SON) team is excited to announce the upcoming launch of their DeFi ecosystem.
 The new platform will come with P2P lending, staking, and more innovative features.
 With a mission to unite people within the crypto community, Solidton aims to make financial management accessible for everyone.

 The project offers a comprehensive solution with transparent and secure instruments that inspire confidence in users.
 With a simple tokenomics structure and a forward-thinking roadmap, Solidton intends to change several aspects related to DeFi.